system-er/Godot3DInterpreter/README.md

 - want contact? try email siddhartha3786-222 at yahoo dot com

-# changes:
+# last changes:
-18.02.2023: now declare procedure in commander works - example type TO "TEST PRINT "TESTING END and then return. then type GO "TEST, added a meshinstance3D-sphere as turtle
-19.02.2023: added camera3d movement with WASD, ArrowUp/Down/Left/Right
-20.02.2023: new interpretertest snake.g3i and others
   21.02.2023: new commands SPHERE and BOX, new example spheres.g3i, now mathematic behind = working with */+-(), moved to Godot 4.0 rc2